Getting started

 Try to explain:

-Use the detailed description field to show other useful information, or Linking to reality to highlight parts in your code.
+Use the detailed description field to show other useful information, such as a link to the appropriate repository.

 Your Systems architecture doesn't live in a static world without interactions and data flows, so neither should your diagrams.
 Flows allow you to show how your system works in multiple scenarios or user journeys on the same view.